sruthidevatd/listener-documentation/api/v1/sources.md

 ## Delete a Source

 Only an owner can delete a source.
-When a source is deleted, its state is set to `0` and will not appear for users.
+When a source is deleted, its state is set to `0` and will not appear for other users.

 #### Definition